Hokksund

 Hokksund is a town in the county of Buskerud in Eastern Norway.
 It is the largest population center and administrative center of the municipality of Øvre Eiker.

 The town is located upstream of the Drammenselva river, about 18 km west of the city of Drammen and 49 km from the Norwegian capital of Oslo.
 The Vestfosselva river splits into two near Hokksund before meeting with Drammenselva near the center of the town.
 The Hellefoss hydro-electric station is located north of the town.

 Etymology

 The combination of two words-"Haug" from the name of a farm located here, and "sund" meaning "ferry place" became Haugsund, which later became Hokksund.

 History

-The first national road known as the King's road was built between Hokksund and Kongsberg in 1624 CE.
+The first national road known as the King's road was built between Hokksund and Kongsberg in 1624.
 Nøstetangen glassworks factory was established in the late 18th century in the town.
-In 1834, the country's largest gold find from the Viking era, was discovered in the Nedre Hoen farm in Hokksund.
+In 1834, the Hoen treasure, the country's largest gold find from the Viking era, was discovered at the Nedre Hoen farm in Hokksund.
 Weighing more than 2.5 kg, the gold jewellery and artifacts are on display at the Museum of Cultural History, Oslo.